 For shoes, I packed just two pairs.
 The first was a pair of flip-flops, which I wore in the hostel showers.

 They’re warm and comfortable even after walking around for eight hours.
 They also look stylish enough to wear in the cities yet sturdy enough for hiking on forest paths.
 They didn’t have as much traction as I would’ve liked in icy conditions, but I just made sure to step carefully and I was fine.
 These are SO, SO, SO GOOD.
+(I even cover more on proper winter shoes in the video below!)

 Find out what our readers rate as the best waterproof boots for winter travel!